sunil-srinivasa/sunil-srinivasa.github.io/LeetCode.md

         return num

     def removeDigit(self,num):
-        # Remove the digit which is higher than both its left or right neighbors or higher than one and equal to another
+        # Remove the digit which is higher than its right neighbors and higher or equal to left neighbor
         current_num = num[0]
         num_left = current_num
         for idx in range(1,len(num)):